 Twork is the name, we can guess its game, perchance it is germane?
-Twork’s claim as an organization of members, an outfit of associates, of whom and about what is a question, is in the wind as so many are forever clueless as to the mystery of a career.
+Twork’s claim as an organization of members, an outfit of associates, of whom and about what is a question, is in the wind as so many remain forever clueless as to the mystery of a career.
 Twork has been around for some 60 years and I have some affinity with that.
 So, what to make of this Twork nonsense?

 After a long career, filled with mostly success and accolades too, Twork seemed content to continue its mission in the customary, if quaint, way of providing value to members.
 Until one day, the grounding of a value proposition was uprooted in favor of a professional property manager, acquired to sustain, perhaps to devour the tastier bits, but only for awhile.
 Such was the grand idea coughed up by a board of purported business partners, apparently in aspiration only, on leave from their roles as trolls of the Fortune 500.